-Hopefully I did not loose you.
+Hopefully, I did not lose you.
 Bottom line is you can do SO MUCH holistically to combat stress.
-Their are a lot of essential oils that are amazing when it comes to calming us, improving our mood/outlook and helping us increase seratonin, endorphines and enkephalines.
-I put together one of my favorite blends in our Stop, Breathe and Let Go Blend .The inhaler is my favorite ( duh I guess you could have figured that out from all the stuff I wrote above) I also think a diffuser is an amazing way to receive the benefits of our Stop, Breathe and Let Go Blend.
+There are a lot of essential oils that are amazing when it comes to calming us, improving our mood/outlook and helping us increase serotonin, endorphins and enkephalins.
+One of my favorite stress buster oils is neroli.

 In addition to essential oils, I think learning to meditate is another fantastic way to de-stress.
 I think it is also a fantastic way to prevent stress build up.
 Check out this post and see if you can gather any tips.